-- 1.52 Policy DP17 of the Mid Sussex District Plan has been developed from the District Plan HRA and evidence gathered in relation to potential impacts on Ashdown Forest, notably visitor survey data and analysis of recreation access patterns. - 1.53 The policy sets a presumption against residential development within 400m of Ashdown Forest, which accords with a similar buffer used for European sites elsewhere where there are features sensitive to recreation and urbanisation impacts. - 1.54 The policy then provides a series of requirements for residential development coming forward within 7km of Ashdown Forest.
-The 7km zone is highlighted on Map 1 and the site allocations proposed at regulation 18 stage that fall within or outside this zone are illustrated.
+- 1.53 Policy DP17 of the Mid Sussex District Plan has been developed from the District Plan HRA and evidence gathered in relation to potential impacts on Ashdown Forest, notably visitor survey data and analysis of recreation access patterns. - 1.54 The policy sets a presumption against residential development within 400m of Ashdown Forest, which accords with a similar buffer used for European sites elsewhere where there are features sensitive to recreation and urbanisation impacts. - 1.55 The policy then provides a series of requirements for residential development coming forward within 7km of Ashdown Forest.
+The 7km zone is highlighted on Map 1 and the site allocations that fall within or outside this zone are illustrated.
 The 7km zone is discussed below and in further detail within the appropriate assessment sections of this HRA report.